 *If you are using SaaS and not On-Premises installation - please contact our support to assist with setting this up for your domain.

-If you don’t use one of the ‘groups’ attribute as mentioned above - the default level of access will be set to member role for all of the available environments.
+If you don’t use one of the ‘groups’ attribute as mentioned above - the default level of access, for authenticated users, will be set to the default role as set on SAML_BASIC_SSO_MODE_DEFAULT_ROLE for on-premises, or for SaaS as the value set as default role for the domain (Current default level is Member role for all of the available environments).

 To prevent a user from accessing all environments, you would, ideally, remove the user from the OverOps application user directory in your IDP of choice.
-However, even if the user exists in your IDP directory and the OverOps application, you can use the ‘groups’ attribute with the value ‘null’ (or any value that is not part of your environment names) and we will prevent the user from accessing OverOps for any of the environments in your domain.
+However, even if the user exists in your IDP directory and the OverOps application, you can use the ‘groups’ attribute to restrict the user's access to specific environments only.
+OverOps will apply the permissions set within this attribute and will deny any other privileges for this user.
+In case any part within the attribute expression are invalid the user will be denied access to all environments.
+Therefor, the 'groups' attribute should only contain Environment & Role pairs that exist for your domain, and should not be empty.

 Example of possible use cases: